ludavid15/myblog/myapp/src/posts/optimization.md

 $$\left[\begin{matrix}\nabla_{xx}^2\mathcal{L}&\left[\nabla h\right]^T\\\nabla h&0\\\end{matrix}\right]\bullet\delta X=\left[\begin{matrix}-\nabla_x\mathcal{L}\\-h\\\end{matrix}\right]$$

-Where $$\delta X$$ is a stack up of all the design variables and the Lagrange multipliers, and represents the update (i.e. it should be added to the previous set of X values).
+Where $\delta X$ is a stack up of all the design variables and the Lagrange multipliers, and represents the update (i.e. it should be added to the previous set of X values).
 It is possible and sometimes necessary to perform a line search in this direction to enable better convergence.

 ### Gradient Calculation